Network Functions Virtualization Product Guide

 1.2.
 Supported Configurations for NFV Deployments

-Red Hat OpenStack Platform supports NFV deployments with the inclusion of automated OVS-DPDK and SR-IOV configuration.
+Red Hat OpenStack Platform (RHOSP) supports NFV deployments with the inclusion of automated OVS-DPDK and SR-IOV configuration.
+For more information on the support scope for features marked as technology previews, see Technology Preview.

 - Hyper-converged Infrastructure (HCI)